 One of the hardest things was being away from my partner and her daughter back in Vanuatu.
 Due to the COVID-19 pandemic, I couldn’t easily see them either, but after about three weeks, I was slowly able to talk to them via an audio or video chat again.

 Knowing that I had some life-saving surgeries and was in intensive care for a few weeks, this really did feel like a near-death experience for me.
-Not being able to see my partner and her daughter, who I had been separated from since the 20th of March, 2020 due to the COVID-19 pandemic, really did hit hard.
+Not being able to see my partner and her daughter, who I had been separated from since the 20th of March, 2020 due to the COVID-19 pandemic, really hurt.
 Luckily, my partner agreed to come and visit for 2 weeks at the end of March/start of April 2021.

 How Things Are Now

 It has been nearly five months since my stroke, and things feel like they are returning somewhat to normal.
 I am back riding my bike and running, and I have even tried to shoot some hoops and play some doubles in tennis.
-Of course, things are not the same as they were before the stroke, especially with my high-end balance and coordination, but I am doing everything that I can to do most of the things that I could do before the stroke.
+Of course, things are not the same as before the stroke, especially with my high-end balance and coordination, but I am doing everything that I can to do most of the things that I could do before the stroke.

 One of the biggest changes is how much work has decreased in my overall priorities since suffering the stroke.
-Instead, spending time with friends and family has become much more important, and I try to fully give my time and attention to whoever I am with, instead of thinking at the back of my head all the other things I need to do.
+Instead, spending time with friends and family has become much more important, and I try to fully give my time and attention to whoever I am with instead of thinking at the back of my head about all the other things I need to do.

 Dr Damon Ashworth